jayconrod/bazel-gazelle/Design.rst

 Here are a few examples.
 See the `full list of directives`_.

-* ``# gazelle:prefix`` - sets the Go import path prefix for the current
-  directory.
-* ``# gazelle:build_tags`` - sets the list of build tags which Gazelle considers
-  to be true on all platforms.

-There are a few directives which are not applied to the ``Config`` object but are interpreted directly in packages where they are relevant.

-* ``# gazelle:ignore`` - the build file should not be updated by Gazelle.
-  Gazelle may still index its contents so it can resolve dependencies in other build files.
 * ``# gazelle:exclude path/to/file`` - the named file should not be read by
   Gazelle and should not be included in ``srcs`` lists.
 If this refers to a directory, Gazelle won't recurse into the directory.
 This directive may appear multiple times.
+* ``# gazelle:prefix`` - sets the Go import path prefix for the current
+  directory.
+* ``# gazelle:build_tags`` - sets the list of Go build tags which Gazelle
+  considers to be true on all platforms.

 Fixing build files
 ------------------

 Godoc: merger_

-From time to time, APIs in rules_go are changed or updated.
+From time to time, rule APIs are changed or updated.
 Gazelle helps users stay up to date with these changes by automatically fixing deprecated usage.

 Minor fixes are applied by Gazelle automatically every time it runs.
 However, some fixes may delete or rename existing rules.
 Users must run ``gazelle fix``